 Taxing rental income though your PAYE code

 There is an alternative to filling in a tax return each year and paying tax under self-assessment.
-If you are an employee or a pensioner and your income is taxed under PAYE, you may be able to pay the tax due on the rent through you employment or pension without the need to complete a tax return.
+If you are an employee or a pensioner, and your income is taxed under PAYE, you may be able to pay the tax due on the rent through your employment or pension without the need to complete a tax return.